WHO ARE THE CALIFORNIA JEDI?

 The Jedi path originated in online forums, and people’s screen names became associated with their Jedi Path.
 Many people still use or create a Jedi name for themselves as a nod to that tradition, or to create continuity between their online and offline presence.
-Some Jedi choose to use only their mundane names.
+Some Jedi choose to use only their real names.
 Both are excellent choices.

 If you decide to join our group, we can help you decide on a name if you would like one, but will encourage you to find whatever name fits you best.
 Names of existing Star Wars characters are discouraged.
 Your name should be representative of who you are becoming, not who you imagine yourself to be.